The EDM inverse problem: Identifying the sources of CP violation and PQ breaking with electric dipole moments: Identification of the UV sources with EDM data

 If $C_S$ originates from hadronic operators, one expects observable signals in light nuclei or diamagnetic atoms with magnitudes given by either $d_{n,p} \sim 10^{-13}\, e\,\mathrm{cm} \times C_S$ or $\bar{g}_{0,1} \sim C_S$, as inferred from Eq.~(\ref{CSIRn}).

-If the measured ratios deviate from the predictions in Table~\ref{tab:ratios3}, this indicates that both $d_e$ and $C_S$ contribute comparably to the EDMs of polar molecules.
-In that case, one must solve the linear system in Eqs.~(\ref{HfF})--(\ref{YbF}) to extract $d_e$ and $C_S$ from the data.
+If the measured ratios deviate from the predictions in Table~\ref{tab:ratios3}, this indicates that both $d_e$ and $C_S$ contribute comparably to the EDMs of polar molecules.\footnote{According to Ref. \cite{Baruch:2024frj}, there is another possibility that the ratios are due to CPV nucleon-nucleon long range interactions mediated by a new particle lighter than 10 keV.} In that case, one must solve the linear system in Eqs.~(\ref{HfF})--(\ref{YbF}) to extract $d_e$ and $C_S$ from the data.
 For example, inverting Eqs.~(\ref{HfF}) and (\ref{ThO}) yields \dis{

 =

 [\mathrm{mrad/s}]^{-1}, } where the theoretical uncertainties are below $20\%$.
 Thus, measurements of two different polar molecules allow a determination of both $d_e$ and $C_S$.